 The layout of this work is given as follows.
-In Sec.~\MakeUppercase{\romannumeral 2}, we present the angular distributions of the SM parameterized by the helicity amplitudes.
-In Sec.~\MakeUppercase{\romannumeral 3}, we discuss the effects from NP, and show that they can be absorbed by the redefinitions of the helicity amplitudes.
+In Sec.~\MakeUppercase{\romannumeral 2}, we present the angular distributions of the SM parametrized by the helicity amplitudes.
+In Sec.~\MakeUppercase{\romannumeral 3}, we discuss the effects from NP, and show that they can be absorbed by redefining the helicity amplitudes.
 In Sec.~\MakeUppercase{\romannumeral 4}, we estimate the TR asymmetries and their feasibility to be measured at LHCb.
 At last, we conclude the study in Sec.~\MakeUppercase{\romannumeral 5}.